MultiChain/multichain-explorer/README.md

 Launch the Explorer
 -------------------

+To load existing blockchain data into the explorer:

+    cd multichain-explorer
+    python -m Abe.abe --config chain1.conf --commit-bytes 100000 --no-serve

+Look for output such as:

+    block_tx 1 1
+    block_tx 2 2
+    ...

+This step may take several minutes to even days depending on chain size and hardware.

-To run the explorer on your local computer:
+To launch the explorer and serve web pages from your local computer:

     cd multichain-explorer
     python -m Abe.abe --config chain1.conf